Are you looking for fun and quirky things to do in Ohio? Check out this list of 50 things to see in Ohio that are free or low-cost.”

 5. The World’s Largest Basket

 A replica standing at 160 times larger than Longaberger’s Medium Market Basket, the World’s Largest basket is an eye opener as it is the former home office for the Longaberger company.
+This building is currently empty and looking for a new owner.

 Address: 1500 E Main St, Newark, OH 43055